 There’s a growing movement that supports independent, small stores over large, corporate-owned “big box” and national merchandisers.
 It’s a movement that’s part of and parallel to the small, self-reliant, local farm and food movement that is sweeping the nation.
 Planet Natural is proud to be part of both movements, movements that emphasize the home-grown, locally-control, smaller-is-better philosophy that’s so prevalent in our national discourse but so often missing from business and economic discussions.
 The advantages of such a philosophy in a business like ours are obvious.
 We specialize and know our products.
 We’re available to pass on our knowledge to our customers.
-We seek to stay connected to our customers through web articles, our internet presence, and through the use of social media.
+We seek to stay connected to our customers through our website, gardening blog and videos, and through the use of social media (Facebook, Twitter and Pinterest).
 Establishing a community like this also benefits us.
 We gain knowledge from our customers that includes not only valuable feedback on our products and their use but about the larger world of natural gardening as well.

 Shopping big, national merchandisers has its advantages.
 Chain store patrons typically cite prices and product variety when they opt for big-box stores, according to a recent article on the subject from U.S. News & World Report.
 But the article also cites a host of reasons that shopping at independent, specialty retailers benefit economies, especially local economies, in ways that Big Box shopping doesn’t.
 The experience of one consumer quoted in the story is telling